Ryan Panchadsaram: Deputy Chief Technology Officer of the United States

-As U.S. Deputy CTO, Panchadsaram was working on the President's Smarter IT Delivery Initiative, including the Smarter IT Delivery Cross-Agency Priority Goal, the U.S. Digital Services Playbook, and the creation of the United States Digital Service.
+As U.S. Deputy Chief Technology Officer, Panchadsaram worked on President Obama's Smarter IT Delivery Initiative, including the Smarter IT Delivery Cross-Agency Priority Goal, the U.S. Digital Services Playbook, and the creation of the United States Digital Service.

 Panchadsaram worked on the creation of Next.Data.gov and ultimately the redesign of Data.gov, and helped coordinate and curate a nationwide competition co-sponsored by the Office of the National Coordinator and the U.S. Department of Veterans Affairs to re-design the appearance of the patient health record.
 Panchadsaram was also part of the team that launched and expanded adoption of Blue Button, the concept of and technology for patients to access their own health records in a structured, computable manner.

 Healthcare.gov Tech Surge

 Panchadsaram was one of the first members of the "tech surge" team assembled by U.S. Chief Technology Officer Todd Park to assess and ultimately fix Healthcare.gov in October 2013, remaining with the tech surge until completion.